tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_units.md

 If using `uint8` you will have range restrictions, but that might be acceptable for some signals.
 For some units more specific datatype restrictions are relevant.
 Some examples:

-* A date/time expressed in ISO 8061 format can only be represented as a string
+* A date/time expressed in ISO 8061 format (`unit: iso8601`) can only be represented as a string
-* A UNIX Timestamp signal must be at least 32 bit unsigned to be able to handle date/time after year 2038.
+* A UNIX Timestamp signal (`unit: unix-time`) must be at least 32 bit unsigned to be able to handle date/time after year 2038.

 The `deprecation` keyword can be used to indicate that a specific unit may be removed in the future.
 Tooling shall preferably give a warning if a signal uses a deprecated unit or the unit used belongs to a deprecated quantity.